lzr6778/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-  I'm a reseacher in coastal engineering lab in the University of Tokyo.
-My current research is numerical modeling of the coral gravel beach.
+  I'm a reseacher in coastal disaster risk research lab in Kyoto university.
+My current research is freak waves in global wave modeling in climate change.

   I concentrated on Biology Olympiad in high school, and turned to Hydraulic Engineering in University.
 After that, I focus on the research about coastal and offshore engineering.
 I am interested in describing natural phenomenon in beautiful mathematical equations and numerical analysis.